leo-arch/clifm-colors/README.md

 ## Installation

 For Archlinux users:
-1) Install the package (it is available on the AUR: https://aur.archlinux.org/packages/clifm-colors-git)
+1) Install the package (it is available on the [AUR](https://aur.archlinux.org/packages/clifm-colors-git)
 2) Color schemes are installed in `/etc/clifm`.
 So, copy the `colors` directory to your CLiFM installation directory: `$XDG_CONFIG_HOME/clifm` or `$HOME/.config/clifm`.
 3) Now run CliFM and use the `cs` command to change color schemes.